srlinuxeurope/DCFPartnerHackathon/hackathon/activities/srlinux-b-gnoi/solutions/README.md

 # Solutions for SR Linux gNOI Hackathon Activity

-## Confiuration Backups - Solution
+## Configuration Backups - Solution

 The goal of this hackathon activity is to establish regular configuration backups of your SR Linux device on an external machine.